 The Department of Mathematics guides students in the completion of three different majors: mathematics education, applied mathematics and actuarial science.
-Currently, 19 students are following one of our major programs of study.
-This is an enrollment drop of six from last year.
+Currently, 22 students are following one of our major programs of study.
+This is an enrollment increase of 3 from last year.